taka8t/chat-storm/README.md

 # Features

-- LLM selection: Choose from a variety of LLM types (currently only Gemini Pro family compatible)
+- LLM selection: Choose from a variety of LLM types
 - Random LLM mode: Randomly select an LLM for each conversation generation
 - React-based frontend: Only the frontend is implemented in React
 - Local usage recommended: Due to the lack of backend implementation, api key will be exposed.
 Local usage is recommended.